-The research method used in this writing is normative legal research, which is basically doctrinal or theoretical legal research (Irwansyah, 2020).
-The research approach used in this study, namely (1) Statute Approach; (2) Case Approach, (3) Historical Approach, and (4) Conceptual Approach.
-The Statute approach uses the 1945 Constitution, Law Number 7 of 2020 concerning the Constitutional Court, and Law Number 7 of 2017 concerning general elections.
+The research method used in this study is normative legal research, which is doctrinal or theoretical legal research (Irwansyah, 2020).
+The research approach used in this study, namely (1) Statute; (2) Case Approach, (3) Historical Approach, and (4) Conceptual Approach.
+The Statute approach uses the 1945 Constitution, Law Number 7 of 2020 concerning the Constitutional Court, and Law Number 7 of 2017 concerning General Elections.
 The case approach uses the MKRI Decision case related to the addition of phrases in Article 169 letter q of Law Number 7 of 2017 concerning general elections.
-Historical approach by looking at the historical aspects of the rule of law, democracy, and the constitutional court.
+A historical approach by looking at the historical aspects of the rule of law, democracy, and the constitutional court.
 Conceptual approach using the concepts of the rule of law, democracy, and nomocracy.

-The data sources used in this research consist of primary legal materials and secondary legal materials.
-Primary legal materials used are in the form of laws and regulations, while secondary legal materials in this study use library sources.
-The data collection method is carried out using documentation studies, where the documentation method is carried out by documenting data sources in the form of primary legal materials and secondary legal materials.
-Furthermore, the analysis method uses a qualitative method.
-The qualitative method in this research consists of: (1) data collection of primary legal materials and secondary legal materials through data inventory; (2) data reduction through systematization of primary legal materials and secondary legal materials; (3) data presentation of primary legal materials and secondary legal materials; and (4) drawing conclusions from the data presented to answer problem formulations (Diniyanto, 2022).
+The data sources used in this research consist of primary and secondary legal materials.
+Primary legal materials used are in the form of laws and regulations, while secondary legal materials in this study are library sources.
+The data collection method is carried out using documentation studies, where the documentation method is carried out by documenting data sources in the form of primary and secondary legal materials.
+Furthermore, the analysis method used was qualitative.
+The qualitative method in this research consists of: (1) data collection of primary and secondary legal materials through data inventory; (2) data reduction through systematization of primary and secondary legal materials; (3) data presentation of primary and secondary legal materials; and (4) drawing conclusions from the data presented to answer problem formulations (Diniyanto, 2022).

-3. Results and discussions
+4. Results and discussions

-3.1 Indonesia's conception of the rule of law and democracy
+4.1 Indonesia's conception of the rule of law and democracy